USCIS Biometrics Appointment Guide | Next Steps

 What Happens At A USCIS Biometrics Appointment?

-It would help if you aimed to arrive at least 15 minutes early for your appointment, and you will likely have to wait in line for your turn.
+At the ASC biometrics appointment, you will submit all your biometrics on machines and provide your signature, which confirms that your application is complete, true, and correct.
+Arrive at least 15 minutes early for your appointment, as you will likely have to wait in line for your turn.
 An ASC worker will review your ASC notice and photo ID.
 Depending on your notice code, you may undergo different procedures.

-The entire process can take around 30 minutes, depending on the workload of the ASC.
-You will get a number and get called when it is your turn.
+The entire process can take anywhere between 15-30 minutes, depending on the workload of the ASC.
+You will get a number and be called when it is your turn.

 Finally, after giving your biometrics, USCIS will stamp your appointment letter (Form I-797C) confirming that you have attended the appointment.
 This stamped appointment letter is proof that you have completed the biometrics appointment.